Pascalduc/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+- For all categories, the month of May is the best time to start a fundraiser and this is even more evident when looking at the Theater category alone.

 - What can you conclude about the Outcomes based on Goals?